coderefinery/git-intro/index.md

 permalink: /
 ---

-# troduction to version control with Git
+# Introduction to version control with Git

 This is the introductory lesson to version control using [Git](https://git-scm.com/).
 It is assumed to be the very first thing done in a